libratbag/libratbag/README.md

 --------------

 As of commit 3605bede4 libratbag now uses a hwdb entry to match the device with the drivers.
+To access a device through libratbag, the udev property RATBAG_DRIVER must be set for a device's event node.
+Check with

+     sudo udevadm info /sys/class/input/eventX | grep RATBAG_DRIVER

-Your device may already supported by one of our drivers.
-If so, you can enable it by adding the device vendor-id/product-id to the hwdb file in `hwdb/70-libratbag-mouse.hwdb`.
+If your device is not yet assigned the property, it is not in the hwdb.
+It may however be supported by one of our existing drivers.
+Try enabling it by adding the device vendor-id/product-id to the hwdb file in `hwdb/70-libratbag-mouse.hwdb`.
 For example, for a HID++ 1.0 device, edit the 70-libratbag-mouse.hwdb file and add an entry with `RATBAG_DRIVER=hidpp10`.
 For the other drivers, look for the id of the driver in driver-{drivername}.c file and do the same.

-Then install libratbag, run:
+Once your device is added to the hwdb, install libratbag and trigger a hwdb
+update:

     sudo udevadm hwdb --update
     sudo udevadm control --reload

-And unplug/replug your mouse. `RATBAG_DRIVER` should appear in the udev properties of your device with the value you previously set.
+Then unplug/replug your mouse. `RATBAG_DRIVER` should appear in the udev properties of your device with the value you previously set.
+If the property is not assigned, the hwdb entry does not correctly match your device or the installed udev rules/hwdb entries are not picked up by udev.

 If the device doesn't work, you'll have to start reverse-engineering the device-specific protocol.
 Good luck :)